 It's who I am.
 It's how I live my life.
 Even through thunderstorms, I choose happiness.
-I constantly look for the bright side, and maintain a grateful-for-the-little-things and silver-lining perspective.
+I constantly look for the bright side, and maintain a grateful-for-the-little-things, glass-half-full, and silver-lining perspective.

 I call myself an eternal optimist, however in this description lies an infinitude of other words to color my personality.
 Words like: